-Whether you run a small mom-and-pop diner or a Fortune 500 company, firing someone is never an easy task.
-There are numerous federal, state, and local laws you may need to be aware of in order to avoid getting sued for wrongful termination.
-Here are the answers to some of the most frequently asked questions about firing an employee.
+Whether you are a small business owner or CEO of a Fortune 500 company, firing someone is never an easy task.
+There are numerous federal and state laws you must follow to avoid a wrongful termination lawsuit.
+Other laws affect things as mundane as when employees must receive their final paycheck.
+This article answers some of the most frequently asked questions about firing an employee.

 Can I fire an employee for any reason at all?

 At-will employment is a widely misunderstood concept.
 Despite the general belief, an employer in an at-will state cannot fire an employee just because they felt like it that day.